N3ROO/CSE142-Project/README.md

 ### Tensorflow
 *Make sure that you are in the virtual environment.*
-- Run `pip install --upgrade tensorflow` to install tensorflow
+- Run `pip install --upgrade tensorflow` to install tensorflow.
+This project works with tensorflow 2.1
 - Verify the installation: `python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"`

 ### Required packages